 - In 1992 court-ordered to exclude Creamy Layer of other backward classes from enjoying reservation.

 - Declared separate reservations for economically poor among the forward castes as invalid.

 - In March 2014, a day before the 2014 Indian General Election, the UPA government included Jats from 9 states in the central OBC quota.
 The NCBC(National Commission for Backward Caste) stated that this decision was not based on their recommendation.
 In fact, the NCBC advised against the decision, but the Cabinet rejected this advice arguing that NCBC had not taken into account “the ground realities”.In March 2015, the decision was rejected by the Supreme Court of India.

 - In 1979 Mandal Commission was established to assess the situation of the socially and educationally backward classes.
 The commission did not have exact figures for Other Backward Class (OBC) and used the 1930 census data.
 It classified 1,257 communities as backward and estimated the OBC population at 52%.
 It was on the recommendation of Mandal Commission that reservation went from 22.5% to 49.5%.
 By the year 2006, 2297 castes were categorized as the backward class, an increase of 60% from the list prepared by Mandal commission.

-- In 1995 Indian Parliament added reservation in promotions to the Schedule Castes and Schedule Tribes by 77th Constitutional Amendment.
+- In 1995 Indian Parliament added reservations in promotions to the Schedule Castes and Schedule Tribes by 77th Constitutional Amendment.

-- In August 1995 Kerala Government passed an Act which stated: “there are no socially advanced sections in any Backward Classes who have acquired the ability to compete with Forward Classes.”
+- In August 1995 Kerala Government passed an Act that stated: “there are no socially advanced sections in any Backward Classes who have acquired the ability to compete with the Forward Classes.”
 This allowed the existing system of reservations to continue.

 - By 81st Constitutional Amendment in 2000, provisions were added that Reserved Posts will be considered a separate class of vacancies to be filled in succeeding years and this class of vacancies shall not be considered together with the vacancies of the year that were being filled up for the purpose of determining the 50 percent ceiling.